How does Volatility Shares’ ETHU Work?

 • Volatility Drag

-All leveraged ETFs have a loss mechanism called volatility drag, which reduces returns below what a trader might expect over the long run.
+All leveraged ETFs have a loss mechanism called volatility drag, sometimes called Beta Slippage that reduces returns below what a trader might expect over the long run.
 Volatility drag in leveraged ETFs occurs when daily security prices follow a noisy, up-and-down path.
 Leveraged ETFs must rebalance their assets at the end of every day to achieve their leverage goals.
 If the day-to-day price action is noisy, that rebalancing activity generates losses.

 Conceptually, a leveraged ETF uses a momentum strategy, assuming that the market will continue in the direction of today’s closing value relative to the previous close.
-If instead the next day’s movement reverses and the price goes the other direction, the ETF will lose some value.
+To achieve its goal of matching its leverage factor in percentage moves of the underlying, it must rebalance its assets at the end of the day to be ready for the next day’s move.
+However if, instead of a continued trend, the next day’s movement reverses and the price goes the other direction, the ETF will lose some value.
 The extent of this loss depends on the magnitude of the reversal.
 For a 2X leveraged product, the average daily volatility drag will be approximately the daily volatility of the underlying index squared.
 The daily volatility of ether is ~5.6%, so ETHU’s volatility drag will be around (.056)^2 ~0.3% per day.
 This might not seem like a lot, but over a year, with approximately 250 trading days, the cumulative loss would be (1-.003)^250 -1 = -0.45, or 45% per year.
 See this link for more information on volatility drag.

 • Big Down Days and Essentially Unrecoverable Losses